confluentinc/librdkafka/INTRODUCTION.md

 #### Offset management

+Offset management is available through a local offset file store, where the offset is periodically written to a local file for each topic+partition according to the following topic configuration properties:

+  * `auto.commit.enable`
+  * `auto.commit.interval.ms`
+  * `offset.store.path`
+  * `offset.store.sync.interval.ms`

-There is currently no built-in offset persistence.
+There is currently no support for offset management with ZooKeeper.
-The application should provide its own offset persistance or use ZooKeeper until librdkafka adds support for it.

 #### Consumer groups